TayebBou/My-Custom-UI-Design-Components/README.md

 # LIVE HERE : https://

 My-Custom-UI-Design-Components is a react app with my custom UI atoms, molecules and organisms to reuse them in other ReactJS projects.
-Technical stack : React JS / TypeScript / Atomic Design / JEST - RTL / test coverage / CRA / CSS / ESLint.
+Technical stack : React JS / TypeScript / Atomic Design / JEST - RTL / Redux Toolkit / test coverage / CRA / CSS / ESLint.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+All screen size are handled, working in all browsers.

 For the deployement I built the project with the `yarn build` commande and I deployed with Firebase, here the documentation for hosting and deploying your app in Firebase : https://firebase.google.com/docs/hosting/quickstart.